DoTheEvo/Traefik-simplest-step-by-step/README.md

   - Storage tells where to store given certificates - `acme.json`
   - The email is where LE sends notification about certificates expiring
-  - httpChallenge is given entry point, so acme knows its doing http challange over port 80
+  - httpChallenge is given entry point, so acme knows its doing http challenge over port 80

   That is all that is needed for acme, rest has traefik pre-configured